cciw-uk/data-protection/Decisions and actions document.rst

   * We recommend that the medical information sheets are printed out and at least 20 complete copies are taken on camp.
-You need enough copies so that you can take a copy with every group of campers to be with them at all times where ever they are going.
+You need enough copies so that you can give a copy to an officer that accompanies every group of campers to be with them at all times where ever they are going.
 This means, for example, you'll need one for every minibus, as well as spares in case of damage.

   * We recommend you store them in waterproof cases.